arslannaveed19/Student-Management-System/README.md

 # Student-Management-System

-**A simple Student Management System developed using Python and CSV file handling**
+**A simple Student Management System developed using Python and CSV file handling
+##  About the Project

+This Student Management System is a beginner-friendly Python project that allows users to manage student records through a simple command-line interface.
+The system performs CRUD operations (Create, Read, Update, and Delete) and stores data in a CSV file, eliminating the need for a database.

+The project focuses on implementing core Python concepts, including file handling, CSV operations, loops, conditional statements, and user input validation.
+It serves as a practical example of how Python can be used to build simple data management applications.

+This project was created as part of my Python learning journey to improve my problem-solving skills and gain hands-on experience in developing real-world applications.

 ## Features